Estimated read time: 11 minutes

 Next on the list with 22 and 25 is the category of finding the right people.
-I actually used the LinkedIn Sales Navigator to follow people who aren’t even in my network.
+I used the LinkedIn Sales Navigator to follow people who aren’t even in my network.

-Of course, everything comes back to the right strategy and understanding my audience.
+Of course, everything comes back to the right strategy and understanding of audience.
 Some of the questions that I use to guide and improve my content and that your organization can use as well:

 - Who is my audience on LinkedIn?